tedneward/Azgaarnoth/Classes/PaleMaster.md

 At 17th level, your form bears a close resemblance to the undead you study, allowing you to age at a slower rate.
 For every 10 years that pass, your body ages only 1 year, and you are immune to being magically aged.

 ## Undead Affinity
+*1st-level pale master feature*

-At 1st level, your mere touch can force an undead creature to follow your commands for a short time.
+Your mere touch can force an undead creature to follow your commands for a short time.
 Make a melee spell attack against an undead creature with a challenge rating equal to or less than half of your pale master level (rounded down).
 On a hit, the creature will follow your commands for 1 round per pale master level.
 When the duration expires, the undead creature returns to its former allegiance, if any.

 If the undead creature has an Intelligence of 6 or more, you make the attack with disadvantage.
 If it has an Intelligence of 12 or more it is immune to this feature.

 You can use this feature a number of times equal to your Intelligence modifier (a minimum of once), but can only control one undead creature at a time.
 You regain expended uses when you finish a long rest.

 ## Macabre Creations
+*2nd-level pale master feature*

-At 2nd level, you gain the ability to enhance mundane items with undead enchantments.
+You gain the ability to enhance mundane items with undead enchantments.
 The magic items you create with this feature are take the form of undead armors, weapons or wonderous items.

 ### Macabre Creations Known
 When you gain this feature, pick three pale master macabre creations to learn, choosing from the ["Macabre Creations" page](PaleMaster/MacabreCreations.md).
 You learn additional creations of your choice when you reach certain level in this class, as shown in the Creations Known column of the Pale Master table.